In my experience done is better than perfect.

 I would travel to their office in Paisley and then take notes as they watched the cut for the first time.

-They would ask for a series of changes, I would make them, travel back to their office and then proceed to take notes.
+They would ask for a series of changes, and I would make them.

 This lasted for months until one evening I came to the realisation that “done is better than perfect“.